developomp/developomp-site/markdown/unsearchable/about.md

 ## Online accounts

-Please do not send messages to these accounts.
+Please do not send messages to these accounts as I may not be able to reply to them.
 Use the contacts listed above instead.

 | Platform                         | ID                                                                                    |
 | -------------------------------- | :------------------------------------------------------------------------------------ |